Randy Arozarena Player Props: Rays vs. White Sox

-On Thursday, Randy Arozarena (.622 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+On Friday, Randy Arozarena (.605 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
 First pitch is at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Astros.
+In his last game he had a hitless performance (0-for-5) against the White Sox.

 Randy Arozarena Game Info & Props vs. the White Sox